Radiotherapy is a treatment involving the use of high-energy radiation. It's commonly used to treat cancer.

 Long-term side effects

-It is rare to develop severe, long-term side effects as a result of having radiotherapy.
-Your doctor will discuss the likelihood that you will experience side effects before you consent to treatment.
+It's rare to develop severe, long-term side effects as a result of radiotherapy.
+Your doctor will discuss your chance of experiencing side effects before you consent to treatment.

 Some possible long-term side effects are described below.